Welcome to The OASIS Guide, now in its third, fully revised and updated edition.

 Since its initial publication in 2001, The OASIS Guide to Asperger Syndrome has been recognized as the go-to how-to for understanding and helping someone who lives with Asperger syndrome.
 Revised in 2005, it continues to find readers who appreciate its combination of parent savvy and expert guidance.

-Today, I'm still the mother of child with AS--now a tall, handsome twenty-two-year-old --and also behavior analyst at St. Mary's Hospital for Children's Cindy and Tod Johnson Center for Pediatric Feeding Disorders, in Queens, NY.
+Today, I'm still the mother of child with AS--now a tall, handsome twenty-three-year-old --and also behavior analyst at St. Mary's Hospital for Children's Cindy and Tod Johnson Center for Pediatric Feeding Disorders, in Queens, NY.
 Prior to that, I was a school district autism consultant and a senior education specialist at the Cody Center for Autism and Developmental Disabilities at Stony Brook Children's Hospital, and then lead BCBA at the largest special-needs preschool in Nassau County, Long Island, New York.
 For this new third edition, I have brought together the best of both parent and expert perspectives.
 As a consultant, I have sat on both sides of the IEP meeting table.
 And as a teacher, I have learned the how and way of interventions, what works and what doesn't.
 I will help you learn how to "crack the code" your child's behavioral, academic, self-help, and social issues.
 As a mom, I will help you bring it all together in a way that makes intervention practical and good results achievable.

 Dr. Tony Attwood, author of The Complete Guide to Asperger Syndrome, writes in his new foreword: